cjgala/starman-cli/README.md

  |____/ |_/_/   \_\_| \_\_|  |_/_/   \_\_| \_|
 ```

-Sometimes you want to be able to submit quick requests from the command-line, without having to look up curls in your bash history or switch to Postman to locate a request.
+Sometimes you want to be able to submit quick http requests from the command-line, without having to look up curls in your bash history or switch to Postman to locate a request.
 This is where Starman comes in.

-Starman provies a series of request commands that you can exceute with a few simple keywords.
-Sets of requests are managed via charts, and Starman allows you to easily add charts to make new request commands available.
+Starman provides a way to manage sets of http requests as commands that you can exceute with a few simple keywords.
+Sets of commands are managed via charts, and Starman allows you to easily add and share charts to make new http requests available.

 ## Setting Up Starman